A Graph Neural Network Simulation of Dispersed Systems: Sample Dataset Generation

 For simplicity, we suppose that the external forces are constant and due to gravity only,

 where $\rho_f$ is the density of the medium, and $g$ is the gravitational acceleration.
-We further consider a modified, truncated, Lennard-Jones (LJ) potential to model the inter-particle interactions.
+We further consider a modified, truncated, Lennard-Jones (LJ) potential to model the interactions between particles.
 Specifically, for particles $i$ and $j$,

 with

 The symbols stand for the particle-particle distance, $r_{ij}$; cutoff distance, $r_m$; and depth of the potential well, $U_0$.
 The lower cutoff distance $r_m<\sigma_{ij}$ determines the maximum repulsive force for a given set of parameters.
 We let $\sigma_{ij}=a_i+a_j$.
 The LJ force on particle $i$ due to particle $j$ is